nba-career/frontend/README.md

 **MVP**

-1. Search for a player, and we tell you how long he'll be around.
+1. Search for a player, and we tell you how long he'll be plying his trade in the NBA.

-**Stretch**

-- tbd

 ---